truenas/documentation/content/SCALEUIReference/Datasets/ZvolsScreensScale.md

 **[Delete](#delete-dataset)** opens the **Delete zvol** dialog.

 #### Delete Zvol
 The **Delete Zvol** dialog shows information about other options or services that use the zvol.
+It also shows the services child datasets use.
-This includes information about snapshots, shares, or if used, other services such as Kubernetes or VMs that use the dataset and shows the services child datasets use.
+This includes information about snapshots, shares, or if used, other services such as Kubernetes or VMs that use the dataset.
 Parent and child datasets include the **Delete** button.

 {{< trueimage src="/images/SCALE/Datasets/DeleteZvolWindow.png" alt="Delete Zvol" id="Delete Zvol" >}}